-"Future generations of Inupiat will appreciate this collection as a touchstone back to their relatives and the stories that they told.
+"Future generations of Iñupiaq will appreciate this collection as a touchstone back to their relatives and the stories that they told.
 The collection adds documentation to the growing record of oral literature from the region.
-Anderson's 52 page introduction will be referenced as a guide to Inupiaq storytelling."
+Anderson's 52 page introduction will be referenced as a guide to Iñupiaq storytelling."

-The rich storytelling tradition of the Inupiaq Eskimos of Alaska is showcased in this unique collection of over eighty stories.
-Meticulously compiled from six villages in Northwest Alaska between 1966 and 1987, the stories are presented as part of a living tradition, complete with biographies, photos, and introductory remarks of the Native storytellers.
-This collection includes a new version of the Qayaq cycle, one of the best-known legends from the region, which is told by Nora Norton.
-Each story provides insight into Inupiaq worldview, human-animal relationships, and the organization of family life.
+The rich storytelling tradition of the Inupiat of Alaska is showcased in this remarkable collection of over eighty stories.
+Meticulously compiled from six villages in Northwest Alaska between 1966 and 1987, the stories are presented as part of a living tradition, complete with biographies, photos, and introductory remarks by Native storytellers.
+Each story provides insight into the Iñupiaq worldview, human-animal relationships, and the organization of family life.